GREEN

 • Cristal is a Belgian beer brewed in Alken since 1928.

 • Since 2021, Cristal has been the only Belgian pilsner to carry the official "Belgian Hop" logo, thanks to its use of locally grown hops.
+Additionally, one third of its pilsners are brewed with Belgian barley.

 • Cristal brews its beer using 100% green Belgian electricity.